A branching particle system as a model of semipushed fronts: Introduction

 with domain

 The operator $T_\rho$ is a perturbation of the Laplacian on the positive half-line by a function of compact support.

 In this section, we recall a few well-known facts about such operators, based on Section 4.6 in \cite{Pinsky1995}.
-These results are only given for continuous perturbations but one can extend them to our particular perturbation by approximating the step function on $[0,1]$ by continuous functions.
-Actually, these facts will not be used in the following proofs, yet, they provide a better understanding of the three regimes in the particle system.
-To this end, we first define the generalised principle eigenvalue and the Green function of the operator $T_\rho$.
+These results are only given for continuous perturbations, but one can extend them to our particular perturbation by approximating the step function on $[0,1]$ by continuous functions.
+Actually, these facts will not be used in the following proofs, yet they provide a better understanding of the three regimes in the particle system.